yoonmoonsick/dnd2024/README.md

 ### Psi Warrior

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/PsiWarrior.png?raw=true)

+> Psi Warriors awaken the power of their minds to augment their physical might.
+They harness this psionic power to infuse their weapon strikes, lash out with telekinetic energy, and create barriers of mental force.

 - Level 3: Psionic Power
   - You harbor a wellspring of psionic energy within yourself.
 It is represented by your Psionic Energy Dice, which fuel powers you have from this subclass.
 The Psi Warrior Energy Dice table shows the die size and number of these dice you have when you reach certain Fighter Level.
 You regain one of your expended Psionic Energy Dice when you finish a Short Rest, and you regain all of them when you finish a Long Rest.